MikeG621/Platform/Readme.txt

 =========
 Version History

+ - Format spec for XWA implemented, includes some backflow into TIE and XvT
+   - This means all XWA Unknowns are defined, many that were left wer editor-use only or Unused
+   - Not all editor-use properties are exposed

 v6.1, 08 Dec 2023
  - (Converter) Added TieToXvt(), TieToBop(), TieToXvtBop(), XvtBopToXwa(), TieToXwa() upgrade paths
  - (Converter) XWA orders convert times and craft type to/from TIE and XvT